polyphony-chat/docs/SPECIFICATION.md

 ### 1.2.
 Server-Server API

-The Server-Server APIs are used to enable federation between multiple Polyphony servers (federated identity).
+The Server-Server APIs are used to enable federation between multiple polyproto servers (federated identity).
 TODO

 ## 2. Federated Identity